praat/praat/README.md

 ### 3.1.
 Compiling for Windows

-To compile Praat's Windows edition on a 64-bit Windows computer, install Cygwin on that computer, and under Cygwin install the Devel packages mingw64-x86_64-gcc-g++ (for 64-bit targets) and/or mingw64-i686-gcc-g++ (for 32-bit targets).
+To compile Praat’s Windows edition on an Intel 64-bit Windows computer, install Cygwin on that computer, and under Cygwin install the Devel packages mingw64-x86_64-gcc-g++ (for 64-bit targets) and/or mingw64-i686-gcc-g++ (for 32-bit targets).
 Move the Praat sources directory somewhere in your `/home/yourname` tree, e.g. as `/home/yourname/praats` and/or `/home/yourname/praats32`;
 the folders `fon` and `sys` should be visible within these folders.
-If you want to build Praat's 64-bit edition, type
+If you want to build Praat's Intel 64-bit edition, type

     cd ~/praats
     cp makefiles/makefile.defs.mingw64 ./makefile.defs

-or if you want to build Praat's 32-bit edition, type
+or if you want to build Praat's Intel 32-bit edition, type

     cd ~/praats32
     cp makefiles/makefile.defs.mingw32 ./makefile.defs